wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 You are now familiar with how to get and set environment variables using Python.

-You also now understand your different options for storing your secrets: temporarily setting them using  your OS, storing them in a .env file, storing them on the cloud, and using a universal secrets manager.
+You also now understand your different options for storing your secrets: temporarily setting them using your OS, storing them in a .env file, keeping them on the cloud, and using a universal secrets manager.

 Which method you choose depends on the circumstances of the project you are working on.